JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 Which shows a linear relationship between the transaction fee and optimum block size increase.

+It has to be noted that the case for `M < M_0` requires special attention.
+As we're penalizing only what goes over the minimum free block size then the actual median should be replaced with `M_0` in all the formulas.
+This means that for `M < M_0` we should redefine M and W as

+W := B / M_0, and
+M := M_0, and

+then continue as usual.

 To present the impact of different fee multipliers on neutral and optimum block size expansions, we will substitute the fee with a multiplier of the minimum fee

 `F = F_min_c * F_mul_c`,

 and plug it into the neutral and optimum fee equations.
 Rearranging gives